 However, there are times where it makes sense to take advantage of rewards—especially if you’ve got a penchant for travel.
-For instance, high-end travel credit cards like the Chase Sapphire Reserve® or the Citi Prestige® Card can offer generous rewards when you redeem them for travel-related spending.
-You can also earn more rewards on travel spend with these types of cards.
+For instance, high-end travel credit cards like the Chase Sapphire Reserve® offer generous rewards when you redeem them for travel-related spending.
+You can also earn more rewards on travel spend with this type of card.
 Although they typically come with a hefty annual fee, if used correctly, you can justify this fee and maximize long-term value.

 Let’s assume you have another card with a $5,000 balance, an 18 percent APR and a $125 per month minimum payment.
 If you do nothing and continue to make minimum payments on this card, it will take 22 years and 8 months to pay off, and the amount of interest paid over that time would be $6,923.12—more than double your original balance!

-However, if you transfer this balance to the Wells Fargo Reflect card for the 21-month 0 percent APR period, it would only take 43 months to pay off with a total of $503.26 in interest and fees (including the 3 percent balance transfer fee).
+However, if you transfer this balance to the Wells Fargo Reflect card for the 21-month intro APR period, it would only take 43 months to pay off with a total of $503.26 in interest and fees (including the 3 percent balance transfer fee).

 With the Wells Fargo Active Cash card, you’d pay $794.84 in interest and fees and pay the balance off in 46 months.